sveltejs/sapper-legacy.svelte.dev/content/guide/03-runtime-api.md

 title: Runtime API
 ---

 The `sapper/runtime/app.js` module contains functions for controlling your app and responding to events.

-Currently only one function, `init`, is exposed.
-Others will be added in future versions.
+More functions will be added in future versions.

 ### init(selector, routes)